 Earlier this month I had my 60th birthday.
 I am having a blast with my training and believe I am in the best shape of my life.

 I plan on working diligently to rehab both my shoulder and my knee.
-With time, I will continue to empower my ongoing recovery process through using the principles of neuroplasticity and repetitive mirrored movements.
+With time, I will continue to empower my ongoing recovery process by using the principles of neuroplasticity and repetitive mirrored movements.

-Last month, April 2017, I created a powerpoint presentation.
-To view the powerpoint presentation, you may click on the below link.
+Last month, April 2017, I created a Powerpoint presentation.
+To view the Powerpoint presentation, you may click on the below link.

-You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
+You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations, and eBooks are not to be considered OPEN SOURCE.
 Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
 I look forward to hearing from you.
 More Information: Copyright 2007 –2017